Mauvi-Labs/Coral-Tools-for-Media-Authenticity/README.md

 Although the hackathon focused on blockchain and cryptocurrency.
 I decided to integrate AI technologies to illustrate the role of crypto in providng the laws of ownership and creative credentialing.

+Project Name

+Coral reefs have a very symbiotic relationship.
+If you look at an illustration of a latent space and an image of a coral reef, youn will find odd similarities between the natual systems and the artificial intellgent systems.